USP <61> and USP <62> Microbial Tests for Non-Sterile Products

 • Candida albicans

-A USP <62> test is initiated similar to USP <61> but uses microorganism specific growth media.
+A USP <62> test is initiated like USP <61> but uses microorganism specific growth media.
 At the conclusion of incubation, a result of "Pass" or "Fail" is generated.
 A passing result indicates the absence of the tested specified microorganism.
 USP <1111> provides absence of specified microorganism criteria based on sample type (raw material or finished drug product) and route of administration.

-For more information on USP <61> and USP <62> testing, contact ARL at info@arlok.com or (800) 393-1595.
+For more information on USP <61> and USP <62> testing, contact ARL at (800) 393-1595 or info@arlok.com.

 • USP <61> Microbial Enumeration Tests

-• USP <62> Tests for Specified Organisms
+• USP <62> Tests for Specified Microorganisms

 • USP <795> Pharmaceutical Compounding-Nonsterile Preparations